Houma Entry Requirements

 Prohibited Items

-- Meat, poultry, and most animal products from most countries - disease prevention
+- Meat, poultry, and most products from livestock - from many countries to prevent disease

 Restricted Items

-- Firearms and ammunition - require proper permits and must be declared.
-Subject to ATF regulations
+- Firearms and ammunition - require prior import permit from ATF

 Health Requirements